wanman/mailcow/README.md

 A PHP socket configuration is located at `/etc/php5/fpm/pool.d/mail.conf`.
 Some PHP parameters are set right here to override those in `/etc/php5/fpm/php.ini`.

-Nginx' default configuration file `/etc/nginx/nginx.conf` contains changes to enable chunking, a connection rate limit and more.
+Nginx' default configuration file is `/etc/nginx/nginx.conf`.

 ## Fail2ban
 A file `/etc/fail2ban/jail.local` is created with some pre-configured jails.